Independent Commission on Community and Cohesion

 This is not a government initiative: it is a cross-society effort that is grounded in evidence, listening, and collaboration.

-Our Role as Secretariat
+Our role as secretariat

 The /together coalition is proud to act as the Secretariat to the Commission.
 We provide coordination, communications support, and help ensure that the Commission’s work remains rooted in the experiences of real communities.